Spring 2019 Course Syllabus

 Employer Evaluation: 60%

 You will be given a handbook that has a number of required forms to be filled out by you and your attorney supervisor at the beginning of the semester.
-I will assist you in which forms are necessary, as the booklet is for all of the job shadowing programs and can be a bit confusing.
-The required forms to start your internship experience are due at the end of the first full week of classes.
-The booklet also contains the weekly hourly log and weekly supervisor evaluation, and the student and supervisor evaluation to be completed at the end of the semester.
+I will assist you in which forms are necessary.
+The required forms to start your internship experience are due at the end of the 2nd full week of classes.
+The booklet also contains the weekly hourly log and the student and supervisor evaluation to be completed at the end of the semester.

 Your weekly hourly reports are due EVERY Monday for the prior week.
 You may scan and email them or you can turn in hard copies to my office if you are on campus.
 It is important that you get your hours turned in weekly and keep up with your total hours as the semester goes.
 Keep a copy of your hourly reports for your own use so that you will always know what your total hours are.